huggingface/hub-docs/docs/hub/spaces-sdks-docker-quarto.md

 - The `src/_quarto.yml` file contains the site navigation, and is the best place to start if you want to change the structure of the site.
 - The notebook and `.qmd` files in the `src` directory contain the actual content of the web pages.
 - The `Dockerfile` contains the instructions for building the site.
-For example if you want to change the version of Quarto which the site uses, you should update the Dockerfile.
+For example, if you want to change the version of Quarto which the site uses, you should update the Dockerfile.

 3. Commit your changes and build the site